vitalab/vitalab.github.io/article/_posts/2022-10-06-Tractoformer.md

 ![](/article/images/tractoformer/fig3.jpeg)

 TractoFormer was able to achieve 100% accuracy in the first task.
-Morever, the attention maps succesfully identified CST tracts.
+Moreover, the attention maps succesfully identified CST tracts.
 For the second task, results are a bit less conclusive:

 ![](/article/images/tractoformer/tab1.jpeg)
 ![](/article/images/tractoformer/fig5.jpeg)